 The speed at which children develop varies greatly.
 Bladder and bowel control is just like any other part of child development.
-For example, some children already start walking at ten months, while others start after one and a half years or later.
-Studies involving several hundred children have shown that most children start using the potty between the ages of two and three years.
-But the research showed considerable differences between individual children: while some children had already learned to use the potty or toilet by the age of two, others only learned when they were four years old.
-In general, though, children usually aren't ready to use the potty before the age of 18 months.
-There is no need to hurry anyway: if a child starts potty training relatively early, it often takes longer for him or her to succeed than it would at a later point in time.
+For example, some children already start walking at ten months, while others start at 18 months or later.
+Studies have shown that most children start using the potty between the ages of two and three years.
+While some children already learn to use it by the age of two, others only learn when they are four years old.

 Jansson UB, Danielson E, Hellström AL. Parents' experiences of their children achieving bladder control.
 J Pediatr Nurs 2008; 23(6): 471-478.